 RVA Theatre Alliance

 What happened: Even though shows are affordable and easy to see, Richmonders incorrectly perceived local theatre as costing too much time and money.
-We evolved the RVA Theatre Alliance’s brand identity and positioned local theatre to own new territory in Richmond’s cultural scene as a quintessentially “Richmond thing.”
+We evolved the RVA Theatre Alliance’s brand identity and positioned local theatre to own new territory as a quintessentially “Richmond thing.”

-Why it was fun: It was a delight to dive into a rich art form and champion it for a city I love.
+Why it was fun: It was delightful to champion a rich art form for a city I love.

 Skills: Client relations, segmentation, quant/qual, target personas, creative briefing, brand identity, positioning, media planning, pitching